imperva/imperva-sdk-python/docs/examples.rst

 Example 5 - Swagger 2 Profile
 =============================

-In v12.3 SecureSphere added APIs to manage the application profile. `imperva-sdk` added support for these APIs in the WebApplication object.
-In addition, `imperva-sdk` provides the ability to apply a Swagger JSON as a SecureSphere profile.
-Many API applications can automatically generate their schema in Swagger format (URL paths, allowed methods, parameters...) - this `imperva-sdk` function enables you to automatically update your profile with a Swagger representation.
+In v12.3 SecureSphere added APIs to manage the application profile. `imperva_sdk` added support for these APIs in the WebApplication object.
+In addition, `imperva_sdk` provides the ability to apply a Swagger JSON as a SecureSphere profile.
+Many API applications can automatically generate their schema in Swagger format (URL paths, allowed methods, parameters...) - this `imperva_sdk` function enables you to automatically update your profile with a Swagger representation.

 ::

-  import imperva-sdk
+  import imperva_sdk
   import json

   # Connect to MX
-  mx = imperva-sdk.MxConnection("10.100.73.151", Password="Barbapapa12")
+  mx = imperva_sdk.MxConnection("10.100.73.151", Password="Barbapapa12")

   # Load swagger file as JSON
   with open('swagger_file.json', 'r') as fd: